MojoAuth/mojoauth-blog/content/jwt-validation-with-jwks-nodejs.md

 });
 ```

-This would return a signed token with an 'expiry date' and 'issued at date' complying with the JWT standards.
+This will return a signed token with an 'expiry date' and 'issued at date' complying with the JWT standards.

 ### Validating the token

 To validate the token, first, you need to get the JSON web key set from the JWKs endpoint.
 The token will be received as JSON in the validation endpoint in the body.
-Now, we need to decode the token to get the kid, which would be used to find the key we need to verify the signature.
-After that, we call JWKs endpoint, retrieve the key set, and find the keys matching the kid of the token.
+Now, we need to decode the token to get the kid, which will be used to find the key we need to verify the signature.
+After that, we call the JWKs endpoint, retrieve the key set, and find the keys matching the kid of the token.
 The public key is then obtained by converting the retrieved key by using node package 'jwk-to-pem'.
 Once we have the token and the matched JWKs, the only thing left is verifying the token.

 ```js
 router.post("/verify", async (req, res) => {